 Have questions or concerns about campus life or student services?
 Please do not hesitate to contact us.

 Coming from various walks of life, we bring a wealth of knowledge and experience to our roles.
 We each have unique personal and professional backgrounds that inform our practice and the ways in which we engage with the community.

 All Trinity community members are encouraged to submit an iCare Wellness Referral for students who are facing challenges that may negatively impact their academic progress and personal wellbeing.
 We also encourage our community members to report concerns regarding incidents that they witnessed or experienced, which they believe have violated Trinity College policy.

-Here at Trinity, Community Standards is an integral part of our students’ experience.
+Here at Trinity, Community Standards are an integral part of our students’ experience.
 Our Community Standards help guide students as they make decisions, face consequences, and learn from mistakes.
-More importantly, when violated we work closely with all involved parties, helping guide them through the process and tap into the vast network of campus resources.
+More importantly, when these standards are violated, we work closely with all involved parties, helping guide them through the process and tap into the vast network of campus resources.

 The Dean of Students Office is here as a resource for parents and families.
 We facilitate questions and concerns and help you stay informed about campus happenings.
 We look forward to working with you as partners in your students' Trinity experience.

 Trinity College students, staff, and faculty members recently attended a Connecticut Forum event called “Climate Crisis” to hear from environmental researchers and policy leaders.
 Within the past several years, Trinity has implemented a variety of programs and initiatives aimed at improving its environmental impact and decreasing its carbon footprint.